Sicut Dixit, Alleluia!!!

 Christ has Risen,

 as He said He would, Alleluia!!!

-Holy Family, serving one another with Joy, Pray for us.
+Holy Family, Trusting in Jesus, Pray for us.

 ~ Fr Jeremy M. Gries